Gore (Deftones album): Composition

+Cover art

+Moreno explained that the juxtaposition between the photo of flying flamingos and the album title:

 Reception

 Critical reception

 Gore received acclaim from music critics.
-At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album has an average score of 81 based on 24 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album has an average score of 81 based on 26 reviews, indicating "universal acclaim".
 In their April 2016 issue, Metal Hammer awarded the album 9 out of 10, claiming that "if, however, you delight in being challenged, coerced and invited on a journey of oblique emotional mysticism, then Gore is going to be one of your favourite albums of this year".
 AllMusic stated, "Not only have [Deftones] surpassed fates similar to other acts associated with the nu-metal genre, but they have continuously pushed the boundaries of what metal can be and how artistry can evolve.
 Gore is a triumphant reminder that a veteran act can continue to grow and still remain relevant".
 Writing for Exclaim!, Calum Slingerland called the record "an emotionally divided release" that will "continue to endear and swing with your own mood — however you're feeling".
 Reviewing for Spin, Andy O'Connor praised the use of Iron Maiden-like guitar work from Carpenter on "Phantom Bride" and "Pittura Infamante", calling them examples of the album's "experimental-rock gospel".